Comparisons12 min read

 • Business: Custom pricing for teams

 Honestly?
 The free tier is more useful than most.
-If you're a casual user, you might never need to upgrade — and that's a pretty bold thing for a SaaS company to effectively admit about their own product.
+If you're a casual user, you might never hit the upgrade button — and that takes guts for a SaaS company to basically admit about their own product.

 Best For

-Academics, journalists, non-native English speakers who want to polish their own writing, and anyone who already has a draft and needs help making it sharper.
+Academics, journalists, non-native English speakers who want to sharpen their own writing, and anyone who already has a draft and needs to make it stronger.

 Writesonic Overview